 So what’s your strategy now that you know the areas where Satan wants to enter your life?

-God gives us a great defense through Paul’s instructions to the saints in Ephesians 6:11-18: “Put on the full armor of God, so that you can take your stand against the devil’s schemes…”
+God gives us a great defense through Paul’s instructions to the saints in Ephesians 6:11-18.
+It tells us to “Put on the full armor of God, so that you can take your stand against the devil’s schemes…”

 I find it interesting that every piece of “armor” described in that passage refers to the character of Christ.

 In other words, put on Christ-likeness.
 Abide in Christ, be clothed in His character and righteousness, and you will fend off the attacks of the enemy.